 Croatia - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

-The Croatian telecoms market has been shaped by the country having joined the European Union in 2013, a process which resulted in market liberalisation and the creation of a regulatory environment conducive to competition.
-Alternative operators have entered the market and launched competing services in the fixed-line market.
-Both alternative operators and the incumbent are investing in network infrastructure to support bandwidth-intensive services such as broadband access and triple play.
+The telecoms market in Croatia has been shaped by the country having joined the European Union in 2013, a process which resulted in market liberalisation and the creation of a regulatory environment conducive to competition.
+Alternative operators have entered the market and there is effective competition in the in the fixed-line, broadband and mobile markets.

 This report provides a concise overview of Croatia’s fixed-line market, covering regulatory developments, fixed-line infrastructure and the financial and operating performance of the main operators.